anthonyfdunphy/ecommerce-application/README.md

 ### Footer
 Footer is kept very simple as set of links and a little text.
 It allows user to navigate back to the top of the page,

-### The caourusel

-This feature is used on home page and on FAQ.
-This scrolls three different photos with different captions.
-One is encouraging to sign up to newsletter, the other one to go to shop and the third one to ask question.
-For better visibility each caption has been given strong dark background.

 ### The people section of home page